My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Participation in the formation of the strategy and tactics of the company's market behavior, including the development of pricing policy.

-Sales of company products and services.
+Sales of the company's products and services.

 Marketing communications.